bamlab/dev-standards/react-native/react-navigation/unmount-compoenent-on-page-change.mo.md

 - Test is your component still work (nothing should have change)
 - Import your main stack navigation
-- In the mapDispatchToProps, compare the path given by the getPathAndParamsForState to the path of your page, you should have something like :
+- In the mapDispatchToProps, compare the path given by the getPathAndParamsForState to the path of your page, you should have something like:

 ```jsx
 import { RootNavigator } from '../../../Routing';